From mid-June to mid-July I went on a multi-country trip:

 I was able to get some really good food and drink (teh halia, amirite?) while I rested up for the next part of my trip in …

 I spent two weeks here as a lecturer – I was at Mean Chey University in Sisophon, Banteay Meanchey Province for two weeks to teach English and present on Research Methodology to the faculty and students.
 I was on the outskirts of Sisophon, so I was in a very rural part of the country.
-Everyone was so friendly and kind, even if they were surprised to see a white person in such a remote area.
 I felt like I saw real parts of Cambodia, something I don’t think I would see if I was in a large city.
 However, it was the hottest climate I’ve ever been in!